-This clause applies if Seller will be required to access, operate, and/or maintain an information system processing national security information.
-The term "prime contractor" retains its original meaning.
-The term "Government" and "Contracting Officer shall mean "Buyer" The term "contractor" shall mean "Seller".
+This clause applies if Seller will be required to access, operate, maintain, design, build, and/or acquire an information system processing national security information.
+The term "Government" and "Contracting Officer" shall mean "Buyer."
+The term "contractor" shall mean "Seller".

 (a) Definitions.
-The terms used in this clause are defined in Committee for National Security Systems (CNSS) Instruction 4009, National Information Assurance (IA) Glossary.
+The terms used in this clause are defined in Committee on National Security Systems Instruction (CNSSI) 4009, Committee on National Security Systems Glossary.